New Massachusetts mandatory workplace safety standards

 Massachusetts has announced a four-phased approach to reopening the economy amidst the COVID-19 / Coronavirus pandemic.

-They also published Mandatory Workplace Safety Standards.
+The state has also published Mandatory Workplace Safety Standards.
 The new standards will be required across the board to all reopening workplaces, with the goal of reducing the risk of COVID-19 transmission to employees and customers.
 The new Workplace Safety Standards are as follows.

 For social distancing: